unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ## **Tools for creating a smart contract**

 Ethereum development environments like [Hardhat](https://hardhat.org/tutorial) and Truffle make it easier to work with smart contracts and Ethereum nodes.
-They provide a set of tools to seamlessly write, test, and deploy smart contracts.
+They provide a set of tools to write, test, and deploy smart contracts.
 Hardhat is a development environment that helps developers compile, deploy, test, and debug their Ethereum applications.
 It also provides functionality for debugging, similar to JavaScript.
 Hardhat also has many plugins, which further increases its functionality.

 [Unlock Protocol has created a Hardhat library](https://docs.unlock-protocol.com/core-protocol/deploying-locally/) to speed development using the protocol.